suttiprapasutara/SQL_PowerBI_Project_OCD_Patient_Analytics/README.md

 <img width="1440" alt="Month" src="https://github.com/suttiprapasutara/SQL_PowerBI_Project_OCD_Patient_Analytics/assets/173167594/02e2ea80-55d9-4760-a0e2-b4931681f2a7">

-*Donut chart visualizing the distribution of OCD patients by gender; Power BI was utilized to create this chart from my SQL query results*
+*Line chart visualizing the distribution of OCD patients by gender; Power BI was utilized to create this chart from my SQL query results*

 ### 4. What is the most common Obsession Type (Count) & its respective Average Obsession Score